Scheduling with Gaps: New Models and Algorithms

 \subsection{The Continuous Case}

 The continuous analogue of our scheduling problem can be formulated as follows.
 The input consists of $n$ intervals $I_1,I_2,...,I_n$.
-As before, $I_j = [r_j,d_j]$, for each $j$.
-The objective is to compute a hitting set $H$ for which the maximum gap between its points is minimized.
-Another way to think about this problem is as computing a representative $h_j\in H\cap I_j$ for each interval $I_j$.
+As before, $I_j = [r_j,d_j]$ for each $j$.
+The objective is to compute a hitting set $H$ for these intervals that minimizes the maximum gap between its consecutive points.
+Another way to think about this problem is as computing a \emph{representative} $h_j\in H\cap I_j$ for each interval $I_j$.
 Except for degenerate situations (two equal intervals of length $0$), we can assume that all representatives are different, although we will not be using this property in our algorithm, and we treat $H$ as a multiset.

-Without losing generality, we can assume that $d_1\le d_2 \le ... \le d_n$.
+We order the intervals so that $d_1\le d_2 \le ... \le d_n$.
+(In this continuous version we cannot assume all $d_j$'s are different without losing generality.)
 Further, we only need to be concerned with sets $H$ that contain $d_1$, because if $H$ contains any points before $d_1$ then we can replace them all by $d_1$ without increasing the maximum gap in $H$.
-Also, if $\max_i r_i\le d_1$ then there is a singleton hitting set, $H = \braced{d_1}$, in which case the maximum gap is vacuously equal $0$.
+Also, if $\max_i r_i\le d_1$ then there is a singleton hitting set, $H = \braced{d_1}$, whose maximum gap is equal to $0$.
 Thus we can also assume that $\max_i r_i > d_1$, so that we need at least two points in $H$.

-Consider first the decision version: ``Given $\lambda > 0$, is there a hitting set $H$ for $I_1,I_2,...,I_n$ in which all gaps are at most $\lambda$?''
-If $\lambda$ has this property, we will call it \emph{viable}.
-We will first give a greedy algorithm for this decision version and then later we will show how to use it to obtain an efficient algorithm for the minimization version.
+Consider first the decision version: \emph{``Given $\lambda > 0$, is there a hitting set $H$ for $I_1,I_2,...,I_n$ in which all gaps are at most $\lambda$?''} If $\lambda$ has this property, we will call it \emph{viable}.
+We first give a greedy algorithm for this decision version and then later we show how to use it to obtain an efficient algorithm for the minimization version.

-\paragraph{Algorithm~$\AlgViable(\lambda)$.} We initialize $h_1 = d_1$ and $U = \braced{2,3,...,n}$. $U$ is the set containing the indices of the intervals that still do not have representatives selected.
-We move from left to right, at each step assigning a representative to one interval in $U$, and we remove this interval from $U$.
+\myparagraph{Algorithm~$\AlgViable(\lambda)$.} We initialize $\circh_1 = d_1$ and $U = \braced{2,3,...,n}$. $U$ represents the set containing the indices of intervals that do not have yet representatives selected.
+We move from left to right, at each step assigning a representative to one interval in $U$, placing this representative as far to the right as possible, and we remove this interval from $U$.